Longitudinal and International Study of Adults (LISA)

 - Language(s) offered to potential respondents: English and French

-Data are also linked to the T1 Personal Master File, T4 Summary and Supplementary Files, Pension Plan in Canada Files, the T1 Family File, and the Immigration Database.
+Historical administrative data are available only for respondents who consented to link to their administrative data.
+For those who consented, data are linked to the T1 Personal Master File, T4 Summary and Supplementary Files, Pension Plan in Canada (PPIC) files, the T1 Family File (T1FF), and the Immigration Database.

 View the Questionnaire(s) and reporting guide(s).